-The changes from just May 2021 to December 2021 may account for a 1 - 2% decrease in lump sums, as the second segment rates have seen a significant increase.
+The changes from just May 2021 to January 2022 may account for a 1 - 2% decrease in lump sums, as the second segment rates have seen a significant increase.
 Rates now are higher than they were in 2020.
 For November 2020, the blended rates were 0.62 / 2.35 / 3.12.
-Our current rate is more than 0.20% higher in the 2nd segment which tends to have the strongest effect.
-An increase of 0.22% from November 2020 to November 2021 may have caused your pension to decrease by about 2%.
-For someone with a $500,000 lump sum, that could mean a move of as much as $10,000.
-For a $1,000,000 lump sum, it would be roughly $20,000.
-Interest rates have trended upward for most of 2021, excluding the months of September & October.
+The January blended rate is 0.25% higher in the 2nd segment which tends to have the strongest effect.
+An increase such as this over just the last years may have caused your pension to decrease by about 2.5%.
+For someone with a $500,000 lump sum, that could mean a move of as much as $12,500.
+For a $1,000,000 lump sum, it would be roughly $25,000.
+Interest rates have trended upward for most of 2021, excluding the month of September.
 If rates increase by 1% you could see a 8 - 12% reduction in your lump-sum.
 The rates are updated monthly, so you have month to month options to commence your pension once you have retired.
 You do not have to commence your pension as soon as you retire.
 You have the option to defer it.
 Please be aware if you take your pension prior to age 60, there are age penalties and you will not receive 100% of your pension benefit.

 Given the current interest rate environment, it is highly suggested you discuss your options with The Retirement Group and allow us to monitor the rates and keep you up to date on the monthly changes.
 We can provide a complimentary cash flow analysis to show you how various retirement dates may play out.

 It is important to remember the pension annuity may be a better fit no matter how attractive the